-While you are in a neighborhood, such as Hollywood, there is an inexpensive option for getting around without having to walk long distances.
+While you are in a neighborhood, such as Hollywood for walk-in experience, there is an inexpensive option for getting around without having to walk long distances.
 The Los Angeles Department of Transportation (LADOT) offers a “circulator” service called Dash bus.
 A ride on the Dash is a bargain at only $0.50.
 Dash buses only circulate within a neighborhood and do not go outside of that neighborhood.

-Depending on the neighborhood, Dash buses can be helpful on connecting you to the nearest Metro Rail station if you are not close to one.
+Depending on the neighborhood, Dash buses can be helpful in connecting you to the nearest Metro Rail station if you are not close to one.
 Follow this link to the Dash bus website for information in routes that include maps and time tables.
-One caveat about Dash bus is that most operate on limited hours with some ending daily service at 6:00pm.
+One caveat about the Dash bus is that most operate on limited hours with some ending daily service at 6:00 pm.

-Ride sharing services are the most popular form of transit in Los Angeles outside of private cars.
-The two services people use in Los Angeles are Uber and Lyft.
-People have differing opinions on which service is better.
+Ridesharing services are the most popular form of transit in Los Angeles outside of private cars especially with tourists and visitors who are looking to explore Los Angles.
+The two services tourists use in Los Angeles are Uber and Lyft.
+Tourists have differing opinions on which service is better.
 Parking around the city ranges between $10/day and $20/day (or more) depending on many criteria including location, day of week, time of day and if there is high demand for parking due to an event.

-When considering the cost of fuel, parking and lack of experience driving the area, ride share services like Uber or Lyft may actually be a more economical solution for you and your family.
+When considering the cost of fuel, parking and lack of experience driving the area, rideshare services like Uber or Lyft may actually be a more economical solution for Trip to you and your family to Hollywood.
 Keep in mind that during rush hour or during major events (such as a sports match or concert) Uber or Lyft may have “surge pricing” meaning that demand is high and the supply of cars can’t meet demand – so the cost of the service increases.

 Hollywood Behind-the-Scenes is no ordinary tour.
 Since 1999, Hollywood Behind-the-Scenes is a world-renowned experience that connects visitors with the Hollywood they imagine.